 - Work with master teachers who will help you expand your understanding of theory and engage the world around you through research.

 - Five entry points available per year.
-Students may enter the program at the start of any seven-week session or at the start of the summer intensive.
+Students may enter the program at the start of any eight-week session or at the start of the summer intensive.

 Advance Your Career in Art Education